dani-77/dani-77.github.io/index.md

 ## NEW:

-After some research I added the iPXE build option to my roms; currently it is only tested on the Thinkpad X230 (the only I have available at moment) and is working fine.
+After some research I added the iPXE build option to my roms; currently it is only tested on the Thinkpad X230 (the only I have available at moment) and it works fine.

 # Links